Learn more about rapid detox.

 What are the Advantages of Opiate Detox Under Anesthesia?

+Opiate detox under anesthesia is unlike other drug treatment programs on the market.
 Because it is unlike other drug treatment options, it is not typically covered by most health insurers and tends to be more expensive.
 You may have to pay for your procedure out-of-pocket.
 However, many patients do not mind the higher price or the lack of coverage for the treatment because they are afforded a higher level of privacy and confidentiality.
 They do not have to worry about their employers or family members finding out about their drug treatment from an insurer.

-This opiate detox program also takes less time to go through than traditional drug rehabilitation programs, which can take weeks or months to complete.
+This opiate detox program can also take less time to go through than traditional drug rehabilitation programs, which can take weeks or months to complete.
 When you want to maintain a certain level of discretion while recovering from your addiction as quickly as possible, this detox procedure could be the ideal choice for you.